 As a school we monitor the children's attendance regularly, and analyse the date on a weekly basis.
 We will implement a staged intervention process, aimed at working in partnership with families, for children who are falling below expectations.
 We will work together to improve a child's attendance and punctuality, and part of this may involve other agencies such as early help interventions, (Bromley Childrens Project, CAF Framework), the Education Welfare Officer and Social care.

 Children's Attendance Celebrations

-Every week, the top classes for attendance in EYFS, KS1 and KS2 receive a certificate and trophy in assembly.
-Class attendance figures are published in a league table in each newsletter along with the overall school attendance.
+Every week, the top classes for attendance in EYFS, KS1 and KS2 will receive the attendance bear for the week.
+This will be awarded in celebration assembly.
+Attendance figures are published in each newsletter.

 - It is the parent/carer’s responsibility to inform the school by calling or emailing as soon as possible on the first day of a child’s illness, followed by a letter explaining the reason for absence on the child’s return.
 If an explanation is not received, the absence will be recorded as unauthorised and will remain on a pupil’s attendance record permanently.
 This continues throughout their time in primary, secondary and further education.

 - All absences due to illness, over two days in length may be required to be supported by medical evidence e.g. An appointment card/letter, copy of a prescription etc. (This can be shown/copied at the school office.)